-With Joomla 4 now out for over six months, websites owners are starting to take a hard look at whether their website should prepare for a move to Joomla 4 or look into rebuilding the website in another content management system such as WordPress.
+With Joomla 4 now out for over six months, website owners are starting to take a hard look at whether their website should prepare for a move to Joomla 4 or look into rebuilding the website in another content management system such as WordPress.
 At the time of this writing, Joomla 3 will be retired in August 2023 so many organizations and companies have to start looking at what the budget will entail and preparing accordingly.
 To better answer this question, let’s start with what Joomla 4 brings to the table compared to Joomla 3.
-This not a comprehensive list, but covers the major points that most website owners will care about:
+This is not a comprehensive list, but covers the major points that most website owners will care about:

 - New Administrator Design: With Joomla 4, the backend admin panel has been redesigned with a left sidebar rather than the classic Joomla 3 top menu.
 A lot of effort and time has been made to improve the admin user experience.
 This will require some re-training by backend Joomla 3 admins.

-- New Workflows: Joomla 4 includes a new workflows feature for admins to create custom content workflows in which a series of approvers and publishers can be setup in the flow, allowing your team to follow a standard content publishing process.
+- New Workflows: Joomla 4 includes a new workflows feature for admins to create custom content workflows in which a series of approvers and publishers can be set up in the flow, allowing your team to follow a standard content publishing process.

-- Updated Media Manager: When editing in the backend, users now have a more modern and robust media manager to use that allows drag and drop multi-file uploading.
-Users can also crop, rotate, resize images and more right in the media manager without any third party plugin or having to edit in Photoshop / Canva before uploading.
+- Updated Media Manager: When editing in the backend, users now have a more modern and robust media manager to use that allows drag-and-drop multi-file uploading.
+Users can also crop, rotate, resize images, and more right in the media manager without any third-party plugin or having to edit in Photoshop / Canva before uploading.

-- Email Templating Control: Admins can now manage and edit all emails sent out from Joomla to users right in the backend, a third party plugin or custom code is no longer required.
-This may not seem like a huge deal, but does provide more content control for non-technical backend users.
+- Email Templating Control: Admins can now manage and edit all emails sent out from Joomla to users right in the backend, a third-party plugin or custom code is no longer required.
+This may not seem like a huge deal but does provide more content control for non-technical backend users.

-- Better Core Security: Joomla has been updated to follow more industry standard security practices, reducing the probability of future malware or hacks on your site.
-These new tools also encourage Joomla third party developers to better secure their code moving forward.
+- Better Core Security: Joomla has been updated to follow more industry-standard security practices, reducing the probability of future malware or hacks on your site.
+These new tools also encourage Joomla third-party developers to better secure their code moving forward.

 - Accessibility (WCAG) 2.0 AA Compliance: Joomla’s backend interface and default frontend template are 2.0 AA Compliant which is a first for any major CMS.
 Note that any commercial or custom frontend template you use must still be built to support accessibility.
 Additionally, Joomla 4 includes an overlay-like accessibility plugin that can be enabled for users to control their own font sizes, contrast colors, cursor size, etc.